-The SE61 is larger than most controllers on our list, but it’s still light enough to be considered portable at under 7 lbs.
+The SE61 is larger than most controllers on this list, but it’s still light enough to be considered portable at under 7 lbs.

 It has full-size pitch bend and modulation wheels, along with basic transport controls and octave buttons.
 It also has a 1/4″ pedal input.
 There are no more significant features to discuss, which, in this case, is a good thing.

 Another thing that might appeal to beginners is the black and red design; it looks pretty cool.

 The Arturia MicroLab is one of the best starter MIDI controllers because it’s fun!
 It’s a quality product, but it doesn’t take itself too seriously, which inspires learning.

 The MicroLab is a portable MIDI keyboard controller that comes in a range of colors.
 The available colors are bright and vibrant, which takes away the seriousness of learning.